bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/readme.md

 a true Python Dragon Warrior.

 ### The Way of Big Fat Panda (Class Rules)
+**This is my grumpy section - it won't last too long.**
 Like any coach, I've got some rules.
 I ask you to follow them as I believe that they will help you and your classmates to learn:

 1. **Don't miss class.**  We're going to cover **a lot** of material in a short time frame and it will be difficult to catch up.
 If you aren't committed to being here, then please give your spot to someone who is.
     * Now, if you're sick, your kiddo is sick, or your house floods - I'll understand and I'll meet with you outside of class to get your caught up.